How Many Credits Do You Need to Graduate College?

 How Many Credits Do You Need for a Bachelor's Degree?

-A bachelor’s degree may be your education goal from the start or the follow-up to an associate degree you’ve already earned.
+A bachelor’s degree may be your education goal from the start or the follow-up to an associate degree you’ve already earned (note: you do not need an associate degree to earn a bachelor's degree).
 The U.S. Bureau of Labor Statistics (BLS) determined many career fields, especially competitive fields, such as those in the information technology (IT) field, require a bachelor’s degree.
 Additionally, BLS found 179 occupations that have an entry-level education of a bachelor's degree.

-If you've completed your bachelor's degree and are still looking to continue to grow your knowledge, a master's degree could be your next step.
+If you've completed your bachelor's degree and are still looking to expand your knowledge, a master's degree could be your next step.

 How Many Credits Do You Need for a Master's Degree?

-If you’re looking for upward mobility in your career field, earning a master’s degree — or even a graduate certificate — can be helpful when it comes time to ask for a raise or promotion.
+If you’re looking for upward mobility in your career field, earning a master’s degree can be helpful when it comes time to ask for a raise or promotion.
 Some employers may offer to help with tuition as an employment benefit in order to retain valuable employees.

 Can You Transfer Credits Into a Degree Program?

 If you've taken college courses before, you may be able to transfer those earned credits into a new degree program.
-For example, at Southern New Hampshire University (SNHU), you can transfer up to 45 credits toward an associate degree, 90 credits toward a bachelor's and 12 credits toward a master's.
+For example, at SNHU, you can transfer up to 45 credits toward an associate degree, 90 credits toward a bachelor's and 12 credits toward a master's.

 Could you have up to 75% of your program done by the time you start at SNHU?
 Here's how you can find out: